Faiqa-batool/Object-Oriented-Programming/README.md

 This file contains basic structure of classes in C++, understanding of public and private access modifiers and their differences.

 ### 2. Nesting of member functions:
+This file contains the better understanding of how a method can call other method by itself.